RS-coding/checkListPurple/README.md

 # checkListPurple

-To do List app with Pure JavaScript
+To do List app with Vanilla JavaScript